edgedb/edgedb/docs/stdlib/array.rst

                                      new: anytype) \
                   -> array<anytype>

-    Return an array where all occurrences of a particualr value are replaced.
+    Returns an array with all occurrences of one value replaced by another.

     Return an array where every *old* value is replaced with *new*.